Trail Sense

 4 - Water

-You can only survive a few days without water in most cases, and sometimes not even that long.
+You can only survive at most a few days without water.
 Knowing how to find and purify water is vital in a survival situation.

 Be prepared